WPTravelteam/wp-travel/readme.txt

 Fixes:

 * WPML Translation support for email contents.
-* Old hooks depricated.
+* Old hooks deprecated.
-* Tab enhancement and issue fixes for not able to modify callback tab function using filer.
+* Tab enhancement and issue fixes for not able to modify callback tab function using a filter.

 = 2.0.3 =
 Release Date: 2nd June, 2019